Casparboetes/Exp-eva/README.md

-# Express Games API
+# Express Evaluations API

-RESTful Express API for Games on top of MongoDB.
+RESTful Express API for Student Evaluations on top of MongoDB.

 ## Authentication